thomasmarano/bookmark-challenge/README.md

 ```

 As a user,
-So I can click on a bookmark,
+So I can quickly visit websites I often use
 I want to be able to see a list of bookmarks

 ```